AbdelrahmanWM/signalingserver/Readme.md

 # WebSocket-based Signaling Server

-A simple WebRTC signaling server written in Go, designed to facilitate peer-to-peer communication in a mesh network.
+A basic websocket-based signaling server written in Go, designed to facilitate peer-to-peer communication in a mesh network.
 This server helps WebRTC peers discover each other, exchange session descriptions (SDP), and handle ICE candidates.
 It can be used in projects requiring direct browser-to-browser communication without relying on central media servers.

 ## Table of Contents